 Glossary

+Adeno-associated virus (AAV)

+An adeno-associated virus is a specific virus that is able to infect humans, but not currently known to cause disease.
+Because of these features, researchers want to use this virus as a delivery vehicle, in order to deliver therapies into cells.
+There are many different variants of AAV that occur (both naturally and engineered) such as AAV9 and AAVrh10, and some can cross the blood-brain barrier.

 Attenuated form

 An attenuated form of Sanfilippo is one that is less severe and/or slower to progress than a severe Sanfilippo form.
 Whether an individual has a severe or attenuated form of Sanfilippo largely depends on the type of genetic change that the individual has.

 Blood-brain barrier

 The blood-brain barrier (BBB) is a very thin layer of cells that separates the blood from the central nervous system (CNS).
 It is highly selective, meaning that only specific things are able to exit the bloodstream and enter the CNS.
 This helps to protect the brain from harmful bacteria and viruses, but it can hinder the effectiveness of therapies that must cross the BBB to work in the brain.

 CNS (Central nervous system)

 The CNS is comprised of the brain and the spinal cord.

 Clinical Trial Clinical trials are research studies that test a specific therapy in humans, with the aim of confirming whether a therapy is safe and effective to be used in a specific population.
-CSF (Cerebrospinal fluid) Cerebrospinal fluid (CSF) is the fluid that bathes the brain and the spinal cord.
-It helps to protect the brain and spinal cord in the case of trauma and helps to supply nutrients and remove waste products.
-Enzyme Replacement Therapy (ERT) Enzyme Replacement Therapy involves the delivery of functional enzyme into the body.
-In MPS IIID, the enzyme that needs to be replaced is called N-acetylglucosamine 6-sulfatase.
 Gene Therapy Gene Therapy involves the delivery of a healthy copy of a gene into the body.
 The four subtypes of Sanfilippo correspond to four different genes.
-For MPS IIID, the gene involved is called GNS.
+For MPS IIIC, the gene involved is called HGSNAT.

-Heparan sulfate Heparan sulfate is a complex, long sugar molecule found in the body.
+Heparan sulfate Heparan sulfate is a complex, long, linear sugar molecule found in the body.
 It is an important molecule that is made by the body, but also must be broken down after use.
 In Sanfilippo Syndrome, one of the four enzymes involved in degrading heparan sulfate is faulty.
-Intrathecal injection An intracerebral injection is an injection into the spinal cavity, in the space around the spinal cord (which is bathed in cerebrospinal fluid (CSF)).
-This is a way to deliver drugs to the central nervous system that may be unable to cross the blood-brain barrier.
 Intravenous injection An intravenous injection is an injection directly into the vein.
 Common sites include the elbow, wrist, or back of the hand.
 Phases of clinical trial Clinical trial Phases are different stages or steps with different goals and experimental set ups.
 Traditionally, there are four stages: I, II, III and IV.
 The increasing numbers represent a more advanced stage of the clinical trial.
 Subcutaneous injection A subcutaneous injection is an injection directly under the skin, between the skin and muscle.

-Substrate reduction therapy (SRT) In the case of Sanfilippo, SRT aims to decrease the amount of heparan sulfate (the substrate) produced by the body so that there is less to build up to toxic levels inside the body.
+Substrate reduction therapy (SRT) Substrate reduction therapy aims to reduce the amount of substrate involved in a disease state, in order to improve symptoms.
+In the case of Sanfilippo, SRT involves therapies that aim to decrease the amount of heparan sulfate, which normally builds up to toxic levels inside the body.